Abe Berenbaum

-Abe Berenbaum was a male American international table tennis player.
+Abe Berenbaum was an American international table tennis player.

 Table tennis career

-He won a bronze medal in the mixed doubles with Emily Fuller at the 1937 World Table Tennis Championships and a gold medal in the team event at the 1937 World Table Tennis Championships.
+Berenbaum won a bronze medal in the mixed doubles with Emily Fuller at the 1937 World Table Tennis Championships and a gold medal in the team event at the 1937 World Table Tennis Championships.
 He also won two English Open titles.

 Hall of Fame

-He was inducted into the USA Hall of Fame in 1979.
+Berenbaum was inducted into the USA Hall of Fame in 1979.